-USF's Draft Class heading to NFL teams
+USF's draft class heading to NFL teams

-Tampa - The University of South Florida 2018 Draft class is full of Bulls talent, and the NFL teams that picked up those players seem to agree.
+TAMPA (FOX 13) - The University of South Florida 2018 draft class is full of Bulls talent, and the NFL teams that picked up those players seem to agree.

 Quarterback Quinton Flowers is going to the Bengals where he may experience a change of pace as a running back.
 Flowers takes with him the leadership experience he learned while at the helm of the USF Bulls teams the past few season, and the potential of a double threat as a running back that can pass.

 Deadrin Senat is going to the Falcons.
 His 2017 season boasted 10.5 tackles for a loss, 6.0 sacks, and 66 tackles overall.
-Let's hope that he's on the bench when the Falcons play the Bucs.
+Bucs fans should hope that he's on the bench when the Falcons come to Tampa.

 Mike Love is going to the Bills.
 The defensive end impressed scouts in the NFL workouts and adds talent to the Bills defensive line.

 Bruce Hector is going to the Eagles.
-The defensive tackle hopes to make an impact on the Super Bowl defending team.
+The defensive tackle hopes to make an impact on the defending Super Bowl champs.

 Deatrick Nichols is going to the Cardinals.
 His numbers in the regular season gave the Cardinals a reason to take the chance to have him work in their program as a corner.